 2011-12: Bibeau played for the Prince Edward Island Rocket after being obtained in a pre-season trade with Gatineau, which had selected him in the QMJHL Dispersal Draft after Lewiston folded.
 Playing behind returning goalie Maxime Lagace, he played 29 games and was 7-9-1 with a 4.46 goals against and .868 save percentage.
 Prince Edward Island missed the QMJHL playoffs; finishing last in the Maritimes Division.

 2012-13: Bibeau emerged as the starter for Prince Edward Island ahead of Lagace in his second QMJHL season, appearing in 46 games as the Rocket moved up to third in the Maritimes Division.
 Bibeau was 28-11-3 with five shutouts and had a 2.81 goals against and .911 save percentage.
 In six playoff games Bibeau was 2-4, with one loss coming in overtime, and had a 3.37 save percentage and .907 save percentage.
-Bibeau, who was not listed in Central Scouting’s mid-season rankings, was ranked ninth among North American goalies in their final rankings prior to the 2013 NHL Draft.
+Bibeau, who was not listed in Central Scouting’s mid-season rankings, was ranked ninth among North American goalies in the final rankings and was selected by Toronto in the sixth round (172nd overall) in the 2013 NHL Draft.